MayukhBR13/AntwalkAssignment2_InheritanceOverloadingOverriding/day5Assignment/README.md

 Interface :

 Given an interface AdvancedArithmetic which contains a method signature int divisor_sum(int n).
-You need to write a class called MyCalculator which implements the interface.
-![image](https://user-images.githubusercontent.com/56465452/215066134-114bfd8e-61e2-426c-8217-d92eda097213.png)

-divisor_sum function just takes an integer as input and return the sum of all its divisors.
+You need to write a class called MyCalculator which implements the interface. divisor_sum function just takes an integer as input and return the sum of all its divisors.
 For example divisors of 6 are 1, 2, 3 and 6, so divisor_sum should return 12.
 The value of n will be at most 1000.
+![image](https://user-images.githubusercontent.com/56465452/215066134-114bfd8e-61e2-426c-8217-d92eda097213.png)

+Exception handling :

+Create a City class that contains the list of the city with its zip code.
+It contains findCityByZipCode(int zipCode) method.
+If it doesn’t find city name, then it’ll catch the exception “City not found”.
+Create a user defined Exception for the same. add printStackTrace method for the exception details.
 ![image](https://user-images.githubusercontent.com/56465452/215076428-217982d8-4c6f-4e77-872d-695d061fda38.png)
 also an exception in shown in the ss